1. Ligament Reconstruction / ACL Injury

 Surgical Treatment

 If your symptoms persist with nonsurgical treatment, your doctor may suggest arthroscopic surgery.
 Procedure.
-Knee arthroscopy is one of the most commonly performed surgical procedures.
+Knee arthroscopy is one of the most commonly performed surgical procedures by our ortho specialist in Dubai.
 In this procedure, the surgeon inserts a miniature camera through a small incision (portal) in the knee.
 This provides a clear view of the inside of the knee.
 The surgeon then inserts surgical instruments through two or three other small portals to trim or repair the tear.
+To ensure utmost safety & trust consult with the best orthopedic in Dubai.